OxRAMSociety/RobotArm/README.md

 One of our main goals is to *provide the arm with a camera* to give it a certain degree of autonomy via image processing and machine learning techniques.
 As a first *toy application*, the arm will be able to *play chess*, being able to recognize and interact with a physical board and its chess pieces.

 > **NOTE** that this is a highly WIP project and works on the hardware side have been slowed down by the pandemic and the inability to access our workshop.
-We are in the process of re...
+> We are in the process of resuming the works at the moment.

 ## Features